rhine3/audiomoth-guide/guide.md

 <img src="https://github.com/rhine3/audiomoth-guide/blob/master/images/programming/google-maps-demo.gif" width="100%" alt="Demonstration of Google My Maps">
 </p>

+* Access the map data on your phone (if you have cell phone service):

+    * Download the "Google Maps" app to your phone

+    * In the app, select the menu from the left side > Your places > Maps

+* Upload the map file onto your GPS unit:

-* Click the three dots next to the map name and export as KML/KMZ.
+    * Click the three dots next to the map name > Export to KML/KMZ > click checkbox for "Export to a KML file"

-* Upload the map file onto your GPS unit.
+    * Download [GPSBabel](https://www.gpsbabel.org/download.html), a free converter you can use to convert KML files to the type of file required by your GPS unit

+    * Select "Google Earth (Keyhole) Markup Language" as the input type, use the file browser to select your file

-    * You may have to convert the map to a format for your GPS unit, for instance, Garmin GPS units require a GPX file.
-[GPSBabel](https://www.gpsbabel.org/) is a free converter you can use for exactly this purpose
+    * Convert the map to the format required by your GPS unit.
+For instance, Garmin GPS units require a GPX file, so select output format "GPX XML"

+    * Use the instructions for your device to transfer the map onto your GPS unit (for instance, here are the [instructions for our device](https://www.youtube.com/watch?v=PdPgse1tHdY))

 * When need to move a point in the field (e.g., the tree you wanted to use fell down), either reset the location of the point or make a new point on your GPS.
 Make sure to indicate in your field notes whenever the pre-set location of the point was changed.